 As of 2005, the park contained 75,641 acres of designated wilderness.
 Of this, 35,955 acres were added when the park was enlarged in 2000 (Sangre de Cristo wilderness portion).
-According to NPS Management Policies 2001, recreational uses in NPS wilderness areas should enable "the areas to retain their primeval character and influence; protect and preserve natural conditions; leave the imprint of man's work substantially unnoticeable; provide outstanding opportunities for solitude or primitive and unconfined types of recreation; and preserve wilderness in an unimpaired condition."
+According to NPS Management Policies 2001, recreational uses in NPS wilderness areas should be of a nature that "enables the areas to retain their primeval character and influence; protect and preserve natural conditions; leave the imprint of man's work substantially unnoticeable; provide outstanding opportunities for solitude or primitive and unconfined types of recreation; and preserve wilderness in an unimpaired condition."
 This means that mechanized and motorized activities are typically not allowed (see appendix G for more information).
 Most of the designated wilderness areas in the Great Sand Dunes provide outstanding opportunities for solitude and primitive recreation.
 The dark night sky and natural quiet are wilderness qualities that are highly valued by visitors to the Great Sand Dunes.

 The opportunities and experiences provided by the Great Sand Dunes Wilderness and the Sangre de Cristo Wilderness are rather different due to their natural landscapes.
 The Great Sand Dunes Wilderness, which includes the dunefield and is located in the national park, is mostly sandy, open country.
 It's easy to see people, wildlife, and scenic vistas over long distances, provided the terrain allows.
-The portion of the Great Sand Dunes Wilderness between the dunes parking area and the tall dune, including Lower Medano Creek, is extremely popular for free play.
-While opportunities for solitude are intermittent here, visitors enjoy great freedom in pursuing "primitive and unconfined recreation" as they play on the dunes.
+The portion of the Great Sand Dunes Wilderness between the dunes parking lot and the tall dune, including Lower Medano Creek, is extremely popular for free play.
+While opportunities for solitude here are intermittent, visitors enjoy great freedom in pursuing "primitive and unconfined recreation" as they play on the dunes.
 People seeking solitude during busy periods can come early or late in the day, or hike over nearby dune ridges to find it.
 The Sangre de Cristo Wilderness, located in the national preserve, is mostly rugged, forested, and mountainous.
-Below timberline, rugged topography and dense vegetation make it easier to experience solitude.
+Below timberline, rugged topography and dense vegetation make it easier to perceive solitude-it's harder to tell when other visitors are nearby.

-Park visitors in 2002 were asked to rate the importance of solitude to their visits in the designated wilderness area-30% indicated that they did not visit designated wilderness areas.
+Park visitors in 2002 were asked to rate the importance of solitude to their visits in the designated wilderness area.
+Thirty percent indicated that they did not visit designated wilderness areas.
 Of those who did, 70% rated solitude as "very important" or "important."
 Eighteen percent said it was "somewhat important," and 12% said it was not important or had no opinion (2002 Visitor Survey).
 Of those who said recreating in the park was an important reason for their visit in 1997, more than half were seeking little or no contact with other people (1997 Visitor Survey).